joesalty/MSFS_2024_FSLTL_Pushback_change_script/README.md

 # MSFS_2024_FSLTL_Pushback_change_script
-Powershell script to mass update aircraft.cfg files in FSLTL folders in MSFS 2024
+Powershell script to mass update aircraft.cfg files in FSLTL folders in MSFS 2024 to workaround the no traffic issue.

 ---
 ## ✅ **1.
 Save the script as a .ps1 file**